 As of 2015, there were nearly 30,000 fire departments in the United States.
-Of that number, only about 80 percent of fire departments reported their fire incident data to the National Fire Incident Reporting System (NFIRS).
-If, on a regular basis, only 80 percent of fire departments report fire incidents to NFIRS, how does the U.S. Fire Administration (USFA) calculate the total number of fires, and other national-level fire statistics, in the U.S.?
+Of that number, only about 74 percent of fire departments reported their fire incident data to the National Fire Incident Reporting System (NFIRS).
+If, on a regular basis, only 74 percent of fire departments report fire incidents to NFIRS, how does the U.S. Fire Administration (USFA) calculate the total number of fires within a specific category, and other national-level fire statistics, in the U.S.?

 We create an estimate.

 In simple terms, the practice of estimating means using something that we know about a portion of a population to approximate something that we do not know about the whole population.
-In this instance, we use the reported fire data in NFIRS (something that we know about 74 percent of fire departments) and data from the National Fire Protection Association’s (NFPA’s) annual Survey of Fire Departments for U.S. Fire Experience to estimate the total number of fires, among other statistics, in the U.S. (something that we do not know).
+In this instance, we use the reported fire data in NFIRS (something that we know about 74 percent of fire departments) and data from the National Fire Protection Association’s (NFPA’s) annual Survey of Fire Departments for U.S. Fire Experience to estimate the total number of fires within a specific category in the U.S. (something that we do not know).

 NFIRS was created as a result of the National Fire Prevention and Control Act of 1974 (P.L.
 93-498) which mandated collecting national data on fires.
 The law also directed the USFA to encourage and assist state, local and other agencies — public and private — in developing and reporting information; however, there is no specific requirement to report.
 Because NFIRS is a voluntary system, not all states or fire departments within states participate.